ArashTechDev/EmojifyMe---Hand-Gesture-Detection/README.md

 ### Usage

 1. **Run the notebook**
-   Execute all cells in the setup.ipynb file.
+   <br/>Execute all cells in the setup.ipynb file.
 The application will use your webcam to detect hand gestures.
-2. **Perform gestures**
+3. **Perform gestures**
    Place your hand in front of the webcam and try these gestures:
    <ul>
       <li> Thumbs Up: Raise your thumb while keeping other fingers down. </li>